Spanish Guitar CHARACTERISTICS: History, Strings, Sizes and their DIFFERENCES with respect to the Flamenco Guitar and the Acoustic Guitar.

 - Soundboard: cedar or spruc.

-- Sides and top: rosewood, sapele or mahogany.
+- Sides and Back: rosewood, sapele or mahogany.

 Strings

-Classical guitar strings used to be made from animal gut.
-But nowadays they have fallen into disuse due to the better performance and lower price offered by nylon.
+Classical guitar strings used to be made from animal gut, but today they have fallen into disuse due to the better performance and lower price offered by nylon.
 This material is the standard in the manufacture of strings for Spanish guitars.
 Although the three lowest strings have bronze or nickel wound.

-Nowadays we can find other materials in the construction of classical guitar strings such as carbon fiber, titanium, or sets that use both materials.
-Strings coated with polymers can also be found.
+Nowadays, we can find other materials used in the manufacture of classical guitar strings, such as carbon fibre, titanium, or sets that use both materials.
+You can also find strings coated with polymers.

-All these different types can be found in different gauges depending on the hardness of the construction materials.
-These conditions establish the hardness and tension parameters of the same.
-For example, carbon fiber would be the material that provides the greatest tension, and allows us to place thinner or smaller section strings on our guitar.
+All these different types can be found in different gauges depending on the hardness of the manufacturing materials.
+These conditions establish the parameters for the hardness and tension of the strings.
+For example, carbon fiber would be the material that provides the greatest tension, and allows us to place thinner or strings on our guitar.

-Generally speaking, and regardless of the gauge or manufacturing material, strings are detailed as low, medium or high tension.
+In general, regardless of calibre or manufacturing material, strings are classified as low tension, medium tension or high tension.

 As a result, the string will provide a brighter, volume and more attack sound as we increase the tension level.
-However, the difficulty of playing the instrument will also increase.
+The drawback is that the instrument would be more complex to master.

 Tuning Pegs

 Traditionally, tuning machines have been made of ivory and bone, but more recently they have been made of synthetic materials.
-Over time, this type of machine can generate squeaks or poor sliding with the wood.
-The solution to avoid these problems can be to use talcum powder on the joints of the machine to improve its sliding.
+Over time, this type of pegs can generate squeaks or poor sliding with the wood.
+The solution to avoid these problems may be to use talcum powder on the lathe joints to improve their sliding.

 Spanish Guitar Sizes